-Fast response quaternary ammonium chloride sanitizer test strips for high level hospital strength disinfectant quat sanitizers up to 1500ppm; from $11.95, 100 strips/pack.
+Fast response 0-1500ppm quaternary ammonium chloride sanitizer test strips for high level hospital & dairy disinfection quat sanitizers, only $11.75/100 strips, save on quantity.

 Note: Read immediately.
 If you wait the 30 seconds needed for some other strips you will get a reading that is too high.